pmean/build-website/text/04/scurve-04.md

 **SPSS output**

 This produces a lot of output.
 Since the output is so large, you need to double click on it to get a scroll bar.
-Here\'s the top third of the output.
+Here's the top third of the output.

 ![](../../../web/images/04/scurve-0413.gif)